gigglewallet/giggle/react-native-wallet/README.md

 ## Running the Mobile Apps

 #### iOS
-- Run the `react-native run-android` in the root of this project.
+- Run the `react-native run-ios` in the root of this project.

 or